SchedMD/slurm-gcp/terraform/modules/_slurm_metadata/README.md

-# Module: Slurm Controller Common
+# Module: Slurm Pubsub

-This module contains common components for `slurm_controller_*` modules.
+This module creates project metadata for a Slurm cluster.

 **NOTE:** This module is only intended to be used by Slurm modules.